PattyFlowers/PattyFlowers.github.io/docs/_posts/2022-08-25-using-the-command-line-intermediate.markdown

 * **Class "Group":** Permissions given to a group of users.
 Every user can belong to several groups of users.
 * **Class "Others":** This class contains all users that don't fall into any of the previous categories.

+Because permissions over files and over directories vary slightly, I am going to explain each one separatedly:

+# Permissions over files

 Permissions:
 * **"Read":** This permission allows for a file to be read.
 * **"Write":** It allows to modify a file
-* **"**Execute":** It allows to execute a file, for example to run a program.
+* **"Execute":** It allows to execute a file, for example to run a program.
 If you have "execute" permission over a directory, you will be able to access and change the files it contains, but you will not be able to see the files within it unless you also have a "read" permission.
 *
 Take into account that permissions in Unix are not inherited, which means that the fact of having "read" permission over a directory doesn't mean you have "read" permission over the files it contains.

+# Permissions over directories

+* **"Read"** permission means that you can list what contents the directory has, but you cannot change this contents in any way.

+* **"Write"** permission means that you can create/delete/move/copy/rename contents of that directory.
+Take into account that without accompanying read permission, you'd need to make your changes blind as you wouldn't be able to tell beforehand what the directory contains).

+* The **"execute permission"** means that you can access the contents of the directory for anything that those things permit you to (e.g. if you can read permission to directory, but not execute permission, then the command `ls` that lists the files within will give us an error; and if you have write permission, but not execute permission, then creating any files in that directory will fail).
+By extension, as we mentioned earlier, in order to do anything in the file system, you need to have execute permissions on all the driectories from the root to where you want to do that something; if you don't have that permission on even one thing in the path, then you cannot access anything below that point.

 You can see the permissions over your files using the command `ls -l`: